Brasov Entry Requirements

 90 days within any 180-day period

-Citizens of EU/EEA countries, the United States, United Kingdom, Canada, Australia, New Zealand, and numerous other countries can enter Romania without a visa for short stays
+Citizens of EU/EEA countries, the United States, Canada, Australia, New Zealand, Japan, South Korea, and most Latin American nations can enter Brasov without a visa

 Includes